trofi/trofi.github.io.gen/posts/305-fuzzing-duperemove.md

 As the scan takes at least 10 minutes on my input data I wondered if I could extract a smaller example to present for upstream.

-At first I though of crafting the files on the file system in a particular way to match the way `duperemove` breaks for me.
+At first I though of crafting the files on the filesystem in a particular way to match the way `duperemove` breaks for me.
 But I also felt it would be a tedious task.

 Before actually trying to extract the first crash example I got an idea of fuzzing `duperemove`.
-In theory a simple sequence of random actions against a file system to create interesting enough file state would be able to create a lot more interesting scenarios than I have.
+In theory a simple sequence of random actions against a filesystem to create interesting enough file state would be able to create a lot more interesting scenarios than I have.
 Maybe I'll get something that crashes `duperemove` faster?